benvogcodes/codexproject/README.md

 ![Plans Index](/imgs/plans_index.png)

-Every week, Codex will send you new repositories so examine.
+Every week, Codex will send you new repositories to examine.
 Repositories are selected based on their popularity, number of contributors, and frequency of activity.

 ![Plan Cards Index](/imgs/plan_cards_index.png)